AdaCore/gnatcoll-core/docs/xref.rst

 in the first place is tricky, especially for languages that support overloading of subprograms.

-The best tool to resolve these reference is a compiler, since by definition it understands the program and where each part comes from.
-Some compilers like GNAT and gcc can then generate extra output files which contain this information.
-For instance, GNAT will generate :file:`.ali` files when it compiles Ada source code, and gcc will generate :file:`.gli` files when it compiles C or C++ code and is run with *-fdump-xref* switch.
+Some compilers like GNAT and gcc can generate this information for Ada code bases.
+For instance, GNAT will generate :file:`.ali` files, which contain the navigation information, when compiling Ada or SPARK code.

 :file:`GNATCOLL.Xref` can then be used to parse and aggregate all those files into a single sqlite database, which can be conveniently used to